cro-ai-league/dolphins-recognition-challenge/README.md

 ## Local install

-You can also work on your own personal computer or cloud by installing a PIP package and downloading the data directly using the following command:
+You can also work on your own personal computer or cloud by installing our [pip package](https://pypi.org/project/dolphins-recognition-challenge/) and downloading the data directly using the following command:

 `pip install dolphins-recognition-challenge`